JayChanHoi/cracking-captcha-tensorflow/README.md

 But for machine learning beginner, cracking captcha is a good project after creating models for mnist.

-below is the link for RNN:
+below is the link for RCN:

 [RCN for mnist](https://github.com/vicariousinc/science_rcn)